MileHacker Logo

 Local Specialties & Drinks

 • Leberkäse: A type of Bavarian meatloaf.
-Often serves sliced thick, hot from a butcher shop with sweet mustard in a bread roll, or in the role of a plate meal with fried egg and potatoes.
+Often serves sliced thick, hot from a butcher shop with sweet mustard in a bread roll, or like a plate meal with fried egg and potatoes.

 • Weißwurstfrühstück: A traditional Bavarian white sausage breakfast.
-It contains Weißwurst, sweet mustard (Süßer Senf), a freshly baked pretzel (Brezn), and a Weißbier (wheat beer).
+It comprises Weißwurst, sweet mustard (Süßer Senf), a freshly baked pretzel (Brezn), and a Weißbier (wheat beer).
 The tradition states consumption before noon.

-• Apfelstrudel: A popular warm apple strudel, usually coupled with a rich vanilla sauce or a scoop of vanilla sorbet.
+• Apfelstrudel: A popular warm apple strudel, usually accompanied by a rich vanilla sauce or a scoop of vanilla ice cream.
 A common dessert.

 • Spezi: A unique non-alcoholic beverage, a mix of cola and orange soda, invented in Augsburg.
 This is a local specialty.